-In terms of overall gaming performance, the graphical capabilities of the AMD Radeon HD 7750 Sapphire 1GB GDDR5 Edition are noticeably better than the AMD Radeon HD 4850.
+In terms of overall gaming performance, the graphical capabilities of the AMD Radeon HD 7750 Sapphire 1GB GDDR5 Edition are very slightly better than the AMD Radeon HD 4850.

 The HD 7750 has a 175 MHz higher core clock speed but 8 fewer Texture Mapping Units than the Radeon HD 4850.
 The lower TMU count doesn't matter, though, as altogether the HD 7750 manages to provide 0.6 GTexel/s better texturing performance.
 This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support at least DirectX 10.

 The HD 7750 has a 175 MHz higher core clock speed than the Radeon HD 4850 and the same number of Render Output Units.
 This results in the HD 7750 providing 2.8 GPixel/s better pixeling performance.
 However, both GPUs support DirectX 9 or above, and pixeling performance is only really relevant when comparing older cards.

 The HD 7750 was released less than a year after the Radeon HD 4850, and so they are likely to have far better driver support, meaning it will be much more optimized and ultimately superior to the Radeon HD 4850 when running the latest games.